Learn and study general biblical subjects with a Bible quiz.

 The complete phrase is "But if there is serious injury, you are to take life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, bruise for bruise."

-The verse is stating that punishments should be proportional to the crime.
+The verse is not to be taken literally but is stating that punishments should be proportional to the crime.

 Exodus 21:22-25